-Choosing to donate or bequeath your assets to others is a personal choice that will rely heavily on factors such as whether you have dependents, your relationships with your loved ones and your personal connections to charities and religious organizations.
+Choosing to donate or bequeath your assets to others is a personal choice that depends on whether you have dependents, your relationships with your loved ones and your personal connections to charities and religious organizations.

 Some people choose not to leave anything behind.
-But if you are planning to set aside funds, it’s important to know how best to go about it.
+If you are planning to set aside funds, it’s important to do so in a strategic manner.

-You’ll want to establish different types of funds depending on who will be the beneficiary.
+You’ll want to establish different types of funds, depending on your beneficiaries.
 Two common vehicles for amassing funds for heirs are trusts and annuities.

-There are dozens of different types of trusts, but the basic structure involves a trustor (the person bequeathing the funds), a trustee (the person responsible for dispersing the funds) and a benefactor (the person receiving the funds).
-The drawback of a trust is that it requires a person to be responsible for fund disbursements, which may draw them into interpersonal conflicts with the account’s beneficiaries and their family members.
+There are dozens of different types of trusts, but each structure is characterized by a trustor (the person bequeathing the funds), a trustee (the person responsible for dispersing and managing the funds) and a beneficiary (the person receiving the funds).
+The drawback of a trust is that it requires an individual to be responsible for fund disbursements.
+Oftentimes, this is not an issue.
+However, in some situations, it can result in interpersonal conflicts with the account’s beneficiaries and their family members.

-Alternatively, you could pass funds onto your heirs by purchasing an annuity.
-Like a trust, an annuity disburses payments to beneficiaries in increments, but annuities are held by insurance companies instead of individuals and therefore eliminate the potential for interpersonal conflict.
+An alternative way to pass funds onto your heirs is to purchase an annuity.
+Like a trust, an annuity disburses payments to beneficiaries in increments.
+However, annuity payments are made by insurance companies, not individuals, which is a feature that eliminates the potential for interpersonal conflict.

 Save for College

 If you decide you want to set aside some of your inheritance for a loved one’s future college tuition, you should open an account designed specifically to save for educational expenses.
-These accounts are tax-advantaged — some allow you to avoid paying taxes on earned interest, while others are tax-exempt altogether.
+These accounts are tax-advantaged.
+Some provide tax deductions, and some allow for tax-deferred or tax-exempt growth of investments.